UW-APL-EIS/vernamfs/README.md

 access to the remote unit.

-Once the field unit, with its OTP, is recovered and transported back to vault location, it is simply combined with the vault copy and the original stored data recovered.
+Once the field unit, with its OTP, is recovered and transported back to the vault location, it is simply combined with the vault copy and the original stored data recovered.
 This is essentially one large XOR operation over the entire (used portion) of the OTPs.
 The VernamFS recover subcommand handles this operation.
 We supply a directory to